 The state of Virginia is not considered to be a 50 50 state when it comes to divorce.
-Virginia law allows the division of properties after a divorce to be fair depending on the party which had the biggest influence between the two parties regarding the properties.
+Virginia law allows the division of assets and liabilities after a divorce to be fair depending on the spouse which had the biggest influence between the couple regarding the assets and liabilities that were accrued during the marriage.
 The two spouses or former spouses after the divorce is finalized are urged to think of a settlement all alone and present it to the court.

-If both parties cannot agree on a settlement regarding the division of properties, the court will interfere and will judge a legally binding decision for both parties to follow.
-The state of Virginia is a state in which the division of properties is based on my factors which is why the state of Virginia is not a 50 50 state.
+If the married couple cannot agree on a settlement regarding the division of assets and liabilities, the court will interfere and will judge a legally binding decision for the separating couple to follow.
+The state of Virginia is a state in which the division of assets and liabilities is based on my factors which is why the state of Virginia is not a 50 50 state.

 These factors include yet not limited to the following:

 - Both parties’ ages: if one is too younger than the other, it will be divided unevenly if the younger is still young to have a stable job or if the older one is too old to continue working with high efficiency;

 - The influence a party from the two had on the assets and liabilities owned (money-wise);

 - Any physical or mental abnormal conditions, if any;

 - The period of time that the couple were married for; and

 - If there was a fault from one side, which party is it and what was the fault that caused the divorce.